HYF-Class20/agile-development-group1-loruki/planning/backlog.md

 - As Sarah, a small business owner, I want to be able to easily configure my server and have access to reliable customer support, so that I can efficiently manage my website and get help when I need it.
+  - _Given that I am new to cloud hosting and need to manage my website efficiently, when I sign up for a cloud hosting provider, then I should be able to easily configure my server and have access to reliable customer support._